sass/sassc/Readme.md

 awesome features to CSS.
 Sass was the first language of its kind and by far the most mature and up to date codebase.

-Sass was originally created by the co-creator of this library, Hampton Catlin (@hcatlin).
-The extension and continuing evolution of the language has all been the result of years of work by Natalie Weizenbaum (@nex3) and Chris Eppstein (@chriseppstein).
+Sass was originally concieved of by the co-creator of this library, Hampton Catlin ([@hcatlin]).
+Most of the language has been the result of years of work by Natalie Weizenbaum ([@nex3]) and Chris Eppstein ([@chriseppstein]).

 For more information about Sass itself, please visit http://sass-lang.com

+Initial development of SassC by Aaron Leung and Hampton Catlin was supported by [Moovweb](http://www.moovweb.com).

 Documentation
 -------------